-Those memories and so many more are central to any camping trip, and with the weather finally beginning to clear up -camping season is here!
+Those memories and so many more are central to any camping trip, and some of the best campgrounds in northwestern Pennsylvania are located in Crawford County!
 Here are a few tips to keep in mind for your camping trip, so you don’t sweat the little stuff and can enjoy the enriching experience of becoming a part of nature for a few days.

 When you go on a camping trip, there are four primary pieces of equipment that you’ll need: A tent, sleeping bags, camp lights, and cookware.
 If you’re purchasing these items for the first time, it is important to keep two things in mind:

 You want to be able to carry and pack these essentials easily so you want to be on the lookout for supplies that are easy to fold, come with carrying bags, or have plenty of handles for hooking onto a backpack for easy carrying to a campsite.

 At the same time you don’t want to sacrifice the quality of your camping equipment.
 By investing in a great tent and sleeping bags from the get go, you can get years of use out of them, meaning that your camping trips in the future will be as simple as packing up your supplies and finding a great campsite.

 - When purchasing a tent, always size up: if you expect to fit two people in a tent, get one for three people.
 Believe us, you will really feel the difference.